Standing in the supermarket queue staring at the floor,

 Although with not a bargain deal in sight a shop no longer cheap.

-But an expected excitement still awaits of crisps, biscuits and frozen peas,
+But expected excitement still awaits of crisps, biscuits and frozen peas,

-New cereal perhaps some cheeky cake and a brand new block of cheese!
+New cereal perhaps some cake and a brand new block of cheese!

-Hoping that today I can shout bingo and tick all items off my list,
+Hoping that today I can shout bingo, tick all items off my list,

 Flour, mince, perhaps broccoli, does bog roll even still exist??

-I clutch my bag for life, adjust my gloves, my moment is drawing near,
+I clutch my Bag For Life, adjust my gloves, my moment's drawing near,

-I text a friend and neighbour, do they need anything, as I’m here?
+I text a friend and neighbour, "Do you need anything as I’m here?"

-Ready for the highlight of a spontaneous, unplanned surprise for dinner.
+Ready for my highlight of a spontaneous, unplanned surprise for dinner.